7+ Best Microlearning Platforms

 Overall, each microlearning software offers its own pros and cons, so a little due diligence is required to find the right fit for you and your teams.

-Above all, if we had to pick an outright “best” solution, Spekit offers the best value in terms of functionality and price, making it no surprise it was ranked number one for Best ROI, easiest to use, setup, and more from G2.
-However, Lessonly is a close second, and Guru offers something different with an AI-first approach.
+If we had to pick an outright “best” solution, Spekit offers the best value in terms of functionality and price, making it no surprise it was ranked number one for Best ROI, easiest to use, setup, and more from G2

 Elle Brayton